klee-contrib/focus-components/README.md

 - `example`: a example directory for your component, should have an `index.html` file. (see build section for more informations).
 - `__tests__` : components unit tests

-### form

-All the components dealing with forms:
-- Inputs
-- select
-- rich text

-All  the block component to structure the

-### search

-All the component which deals with the search:
-- Facet (live-filter)
-- Quick search
-- Selectable results

-### list

-All the components for the list

 ## Build
+- First install the dependencies `npm install`, in case of any problem with a proxy or with `node-gyp` have a look at this [gist](https://gist.github.com/pierr/9c35b3657c053d13d373)
+- `npm run build` to trigger the complete build
+- `npm run build:browser` to trigger only the build for the browser

+## Component catalog

-In order to build and test each component alone, there is a build task called `componentify` which performs a build for each component describe under the `components` flag in the `package.json` file.
+In order to build the catalog, your component must be describe under the `components` node in the `package.json` file.

 ```json
 "components": [